Gene Merlino: Studio Recordings and Film

 In 1956 he provided the singing voice for the character of Tom Robinson Lee, played by John Kerr, in the movie Tea and Sympathy.

-In 1965 he was part of the four-man singing group that recorded the theme song for Gilligan's Island.
+In 1964 he was part of the four-man singing group that recorded the theme song for Gilligan's Island.
 In 1966, Merlino joined the male singing quartet, The Mellomen, with Thurl Ravenscroft, Bill Lee and Bill Cole, after Max Smith retired.
-Merlino and the Mellomen appeared in the Elvis Presley movie, The Trouble With Girls.
+In 1969 Merlino and the Mellomen appeared in the Elvis Presley movie, The Trouble With Girls.
 Thanks to this, Merlino began to get regular work as a session singer in the various recording studios in Hollywood and Los Angeles, eventually singing for thousands of movies, television programs, radio and television commercials, audio recordings, and song poems, during a career that lasted more than 50 years.

-His most famous recordings were as part of the Anita Kerr Singers, who won a 1967 Grammy Award (Best Performance by a Vocal Group) for their performance of "A Man and a Woman" (along with a 1969 Edison Award), and for providing the singing voice for the character of Lancelot, played by Franco Nero, in the 1967 movie Camelot.
+His most famous recordings were as part of the Anita Kerr Singers, who won a 1967 Grammy Award (Best Performance by a Vocal Group) for their performance of "A Man and a Woman" (along with a 1969 Edison Award), and for providing the singing voice for the character of Lancelot, played by Franco Nero, in the 1967 movie "Camelot".
 In 1973 he was part of the chorus who went on a worldwide tour with Burt Bacharach to promote the movie Lost Horizon, for which Bacharach wrote the music.

 Additionally, Merlino was part of the "L.A.
 Voices", who were nominated for a Grammy Award (Best Jazz Vocal Performance - Duo or Group) in 1983 for the Supersax album "Supersax & L.A.
 Voices".
-He also claims to have recorded more than 10,000 song poems, primarily under the pseudonyms Gene Marshall or John Muir, and was featured in the 2003 PBS documentary "Off the Charts".
+He also claimed to have recorded more than 10,000 song poems, primarily under the pseudonyms Gene Marshall or John Muir, and was featured in the 2003 PBS documentary "Off the Charts".

 Personal life

 Merlino married Lois Elizabeth Draper on November 18, 1953.
 Merlino met Draper in the symphonic band at San Francisco State, where she played flute.
 Almost immediately after marrying they moved to the North Hollywood region of Los Angeles, so Gene could foster his singing career, as there was much more studio recording work available in Hollywood and Los Angeles than in San Francisco.
-They had two children, Monica and John.
+They had two children, Monica and John (who was the drummer for Star Trek themed rock band Warp 11).
 They lived in various parts of Los Angeles until 1995, when they moved to Camarillo, California.
 Their marriage lasted for 55 years until Lois died on April 3, 2009, at the age of 78.

+Gene Merlino died in his home in Camarillo of natural causes on January 8, 2024, at the age of 95.
+His remains are interred at Holy Cross Cemetery in Colma, California, near his parents, brothers, and sister-in-law.